-The NC legislature is currently considering a proposal that will allow Duke Energy to bill ratepayers for power plants while they are being constructed, before they ever produce electricity.
+The NC legislature passed a bill that will allow Duke Energy to bill ratepayers for power plants while they are being constructed, before they ever produce electricity.
 The same concept was used in South Carolina and Georgia, leading to huge cost overruns and higher bills for customers.

 In South Carolina, a nuclear plant ran up $9 billion dollars in costs and was never completed!
 Ratepayers in South Carolina are still on the hook for these costs and will be paying for them for years to come.
 A SC Republican legislator and a former judge and SC utilities commissioner have urged North Carolina not to go down this path.
 Tom Erwin, the former SC judge and utilities commissioner described the law as a “blank check” to utilities.